Bunnag family: Settlement in Thonburi

 A man called Bunnag was a descendant of Sheikh Ahmad.
-Bunnag married to Nuan, a daughter of wealthy Mon family from Bang Chan, situated near the mouth of Maeklong River.
-Her sister Nak was the wife of Thong Duang.
-He was then kinsmen to Thong Duang.
-Though Thong Duang emerged as a powerful noble in Thonburi, Bunnag stayed far from the bureaucracy due to his childhood conflicts with Taksin.
+Bunnag married to Nuan, a daughter of wealthy Mon family from Bang Chang (also spelled Bang Xang; บางช้าง), situated near the mouth of Mae Klong River.
+Her sister Nak was the wife of Thongduang.
+He was then kinsmen to Thongduang.
+Though Thongduang emerged as a powerful noble in Thonburi, Bunnag stayed far from the bureaucracy due to his childhood conflicts with Taksin.

-Thong Duang then became Phutthayotfa Chulalok (Rama I), the first king of the Chakri dynasty in 1782.
+Thong Duang then became Ramathibodi (Rama I), the first king of the Chakri dynasty in 1782.
 During the Nine Armies' Wars, Bunnag led the Siamese forces against the Burmese.
 He was then promoted and eventually became the Samuha Kalahom as Chao Phraya Akkaramahasaena.

 Rise of Prayurawongse

 Chao Phraya Akkaramahasaena was the primogenitor of the House of Bunnag.
-He sent his sons, including Tish and That, into the palace as the royal pages of Phutthayotfa Chulalok to gain an entrance into Siamese bureaucracy.
-Tish quickly rose to higher official ranks as Buddha Loetla Nabhalai favored the nobles from the Bunnag family and Tish's maternal family, the Bangchang.
-Tish then became the minister of Kromma Tha, supervising trade and foreign affairs under King Nangklao.
+He sent his sons, including Dit and Tat, into the palace as the royal pages of Phutthayotfa Chulalok to gain an entrance into Siamese bureaucracy.
+Dit quickly rose to higher official ranks as Phutthaloetla Naphalai favored the nobles from the Bunnag family and Dit's maternal family, the Bangchang.
+Dit then became the minister of Kromma Tha, supervising trade and foreign affairs under King Nangklao.

-He was offered the position of Samuha Kalahom (Second Prime Minister) by the king, but Tish declined, saying that prime ministers died early.
+He was offered the position of Samuha Kalahom (Second Prime Minister) by the king, but Dit declined, saying that prime ministers died early.
 He then became Samuha Kalahom instead.

-During the Siamese–Vietnamese Wars, Tish led the Siamese forces to Vietnam and imposed a naval blockade on Saigon.
+During the Siamese–Vietnamese Wars, Dit led the Siamese forces to Vietnam and imposed a naval blockade on Saigon.
 The campaigns were successful, however, and the war ended in 1845.
-With the death of Bodindecha in 1849, Tish remained the only powerful noble in the court.
+With the death of Bodindecha in 1849, Dit remained the only powerful noble in the court.

-Tish played a key role in the ascension of Mongkut, whether or not Nangklao intended to give the throne to his half-brother.
+Dit played a key role in the ascension of Mongkut, whether or not Nangklao intended to give the throne to his half-brother.
 The legend is that Nangklao wanted his son, Prince Annop, to succeed him, even giving Annop the bracelet passed down from his grandfather Phutthayotfa Chulalok.
-However, Dis switched the bracelet for a forged one, so the genuine one was not passed to Prince Annop.
-Tish lobbied for Mongkut, a monk of 27 years, to succeed the throne.
+However, Dit switched the bracelet for a forged one, so the genuine one was not passed to Prince Annop.
+Dit lobbied for Mongkut, a monk of 27 years, to succeed the throne.

-In 1851, when Mongkut had succeeded the throne, he made Tish Somdet Chao Phraya Borom Maha Prayurawongse and regent in the kingdom.
+In 1851, when Mongkut had succeeded the throne, he made Dit Somdet Chao Phraya Borom Maha Prayurawongse and regent in the kingdom.
 Prayurawongse's brother, That, became Somdet Chao Phraya Borom Maha Pichaiyat and regent in Bangkok.
 The Somdet Chao Phraya title was the highest noble title, rivaling royalty.
 The first to hold the title, Maha Kshatriyaseuk, had become the first monarch of Chakri dynasty.

 Mongkut gave much of his power to the regents he appointed.
 Prayurawongse was also competent in trade and foreign affairs and crucial to negotiating the Bowring Treaty.